All About

 A next of kin or executor have a legal obligation to do this – if this is not possible you should inform the Registrar.
 The death is normally registered in the District in which it occurred.
 If this is not possible, we will advise you about Registration by Declaration.

-Registering A Death
+Registering a Death

-In the Weymouth, Portland and Surrounding Areas
+In Weymouth, Portland and the Surrounding Areas

-To Book an appointment
+To book an appointment

-Who’s allowed
+Who's Allowed

 Who should register a death